misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch5.md

 <Figures figure="5-14">Relative font sizing at the edges of the absolute sizes</Figures>

-User agents are not required to increase or decrease font size beyond the limits of the absolute-size keywords.
+<Tips tips="blue">User agents are not required to increase or decrease font size beyond the limits of the absolute-size keywords.</Tips>

 ### 5.4.3 Percentages and Sizes